lionelmace/iks-lab/book/calico.md

 ## Install the Calico CLI

-{% hint style='info' %} The Calico CLI is pre-installed in the **Cloud Shell**.
-If you use it, then you can skip this step and open the [Cloud Shell](https://cloud.ibm.com/shell) and follow the next section Configure the Calico CLI.{% endhint %}
+{% hint style='info' %} The Calico CLI is pre-installed in the [Cloud Shell](https://cloud.ibm.com/shell).
+If you use it, skip the installation  and go to the next section Configure the Calico CLI.{% endhint %}

 1. On Mac OS, install Calico with Homebrew
     ```